vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="standalone"></a>
 ## Deploy a Virtual Container Host on a Standalone Host in vCenter Server ##

-If vCenter Server manages standalone ESXi hosts that are not part of a cluster, you use the `compute-resource` option to specify the address of the ESXi host to which to deploy the virtual container host.
-You provide the host address in the `govc` format.
+If vCenter Server manages multiple standalone ESXi hosts that are not part of a cluster, you use the `compute-resource` option to specify the address of the ESXi host to which to deploy the virtual container host.
 If the vCenter Server manages more than one standalone ESXi host, you must specify the `bridge-network` option.

 In addition to the mandatory options, this example specifies the vCenter Single Sign-On user and password, and gives the virtual container host a custom name, `vch1`.